Cocos2dx Quick Start

 };

-to a uniquely identifiable name.
+1. Configure the Ad Space Name to a uniquely identifiable name.
 Be as descriptive as possible by including the Ad Space context or the Scene name where the Ad Space is rendered.

 #include "frameplay.h"